Fizzyo/Creating-Games-for-Fizzyo/README.md

 ```
 ## Building your game for Windows 10

 At present Unity doesnt allows you to specific VID & PID's so to you need to have to manuually add the following to Package.appxmanifest after exporting to ensure the game will support the Fizzyo Device.
-See https://docs.microsoft.com/en-gb/windows/uwp/packaging/packaging-uwp-apps
+See https://docs.microsoft.com/en-gb/windows/uwp/packaging/packaging-uwp-apps and https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations

 ```